A Matlab code for analysis and topology optimization with Third Medium Contact: Overview of the Matlab implementation

-The iterative re-design loop is contained between Lines 68-136, and consists of the same usual passages.
-The forward analysis is carried out on Line 76, and then the adjoint analysis on Lines 80-90.
-The design update is computed on Line 113 by using the simplified MMA-like scheme detailed in \cite{ferrari-etal_21a_250LinesTopOptBuckling}.
+The iterative re-design loop is performed between Lines 72-99, and involves the usual main steps.
+The forward analysis is carried out on Line 78, by solving the nonlinear equilibrium equation for the last load step only, using the last computed equilibrium displacement as initial guess.
+The adjoint analysis is performed on Lines 81-83, the end compliance sensitivity is computed on Line 84, and the chain rule is applied on Lines 83-84.
+The design update is computed on Line 93-94 by using the simplified MMA-like scheme detailed in \cite{ferrari-etal_21a_250LinesTopOptBuckling} and reported in \autoref{lst:ocUpdate}.
+In the few last lines, the history variables are updated, some optimization information are printed, and the $\beta$-continuation is applied.

+We caution that the present code is not meant for general robustness.
+In particular, changes to the initial density, or to the end load magnitude will likely require adjustments in the number of load steps to ensure convergence.
+Also, density filtering affects the stability of the forward analysis in the optimization proceedings, with larger $r_{\rm min}$ values promoting convergence; however, at the price of stiffening the regions intended to be void, thus reducing the accuracy of the contact modelling.
+Users seeking relevant changes to this basic code, while keeping robustness, may refer to the load-stepping and line-search procedures suggested by \citet{frederiksen-etal_25a_inprovedContact3DTO}, or switch to general-purpose nonlinear solvers.